rgrams/defold-curved-world/readme.md

 ## Demo Controls

-Download the repository and run it to try the demo (pictured above).
+[Try the demo here](https://rgrams.github.io/defold-curved-world/) or download the repository and run it.

 - Click on window to capture cursor and activate mouse look control.
 - Press escape or tilde to release cursor capture (needed to drag UI sliders again).